dojot/docs/source/installation-guide.rst

 While very simple, this deployment option is best suited to development and assessment of the platform and should not be used for production environments.

-This guide has been checked on an Ubuntu 16.04 LTS environment.
+This guide has been checked on an Ubuntu 16.04, 18.04 and 20.04 LTS environment.

 The following sections describe all Docker compose dependencies.